-The PC version of BioShock Infinite features a Benchmarking Utility.
+The Steam PC version of BioShock Infinite features a Benchmarking Utility, however Epic Games does not have this option.
 Benchmark Utilities are used by advanced players to quickly test their PC hardware on a variety of settings, in order to best pick their in-game graphics settings.
 During a benchmark, the game will run through various in-game environment, under predetermined graphics settings and conditions, and export statistics on framerates at different points.

 What the Benchmark Utility is most useful for is looking at relative results.
 Typically, it would be used to find out how much your framerate improves when switching from High to Medium settings, or decrease when switching from Low to Medium, and so on.